ibm-cloud-docs/CDN/limits-and-max-values.md

 | `X-RateLimit-Purge-Paths-Limit-Per-Second`  | 20 | The token number added into the bucket per second. |
 | `X-RateLimit-Purge-Paths-Limit-Burst` | 1000 | The maximum paths can be purged in a burst.
 Capability of the bucket. |
 | `X-RateLimit-Purge-Paths-Remaining` | N/A | Number of paths remaining before the rate limit is exceeded. |
-{: caption="Table 1.
-Default values for rate limit headers" caption-side="bottom"}
+{: caption="Default values for rate limit headers" caption-side="bottom"}

 ## Is there a limit on the number of purge group entries?
 {: #is-there-a-limit-on-the-number-of-purge-group-entries}